 - (a) Interest Rate Risk: The Company is exposed to interest rate risk to the extent that its cash balances bear variable rates of interest.
 The interest rate risks on cash and on the Company's obligations are not considered significant. - (b) Foreign Exchange Risk: The Company expects to continue to raise equity predominately in Canadian dollars.
 The Company is primarily conducting business in Ethiopia.
 As such, it is subject to risk due to fluctuations in the exchange rate between the Canadian dollar and the Ethiopian Birr.
 Management believes the foreign exchange risk related to currency conversions is minimal and therefore, does not hedge its foreign exchange risk.
-The effect of a ten percent change in the foreign exchange rate believes at the percent change in the insignificant. - (c) Commodity Price Risk: While the value of the Company's exploration and evaluation assets will be related to the price of gold and the outlook for this mineral, the Company currently does not have any operating mines and hence does not have any hedging or other commodity based risks in respect to its operational activities.
+The effect of a ten percent change in the foreign exchange rate believes at the believes the foreign exchange risk.
+The effect of a ten percent change in the foreign exchange rate on the cash held in Ethiopian Birr at December 31, 2022 would be insignificant. - (c) Commodity Price Risk: While the value of the Company's exploration and evaluation assets will be related to the price of gold and the outlook for this mineral, the Company currently does not have any operating mines and hence does not have any hedging or other commodity based risks in respect to its operational activities.